tenlla2/JuegoAngryBirds/README.md

 Demo:	https://tenlla2.github.io/JuegoAngryBirds/angryBirds/angry.html

-	If you see any problem with the screen you must reduce ti to 50%;
+	If you have any problem with the screen you must reduce it to 50%;